OxBiologist/reproducible-figures/README.md

 - The data used:
   - penguins_raw
   - the cleaned dataset (penguins_clean) and
-- Figures produced by the code
+- Figures produced by the code:
+    - exploratory.png
+    - ANCOVA_plot.png
+    - regression_plot.png
-- Functions used to plot figures
+- Functions used:
+    - cleaning.r
+    - plotting.r